Cheap one-way & return flights to Brussels from London

 - The Cathedral of St. Michael and St. Gudula is arguably the most beautiful church in Brussels.
 The gothic architecture of the landmark takes the viewer to a time gone by.
 The magnum opus of the cathedral is the pulpit which was sculpted in 1699 and is a work of art.
 The tinted windows of the cathedral let in heavenly light and create an atmosphere of tranquility.

 Which events and festivals are celebrated in Brussels?

 The Gilles come out to throw oranges at the spectators at the Grand Place square in February, at the Carnival of Binche.
 The festival brings music and parades into the streets of Brussels.
 In April, the Zythos Beer Festival celebrates the love of Belgian beer by inviting 100 brewers to showcase more than 500 beers at the festival.
 On even years, Brussels celebrates Flower Carpet Day.
 Half a million begonias of various colours are laid in an elaborate design, in a matter of hours, at the Grand Place.
 A concert follows the festival.

 What are the transportation options available to tourists within Brussels?

 It is very easy to get around in Brussels since it is among the few cities in Europe to have a subway network.
 The subway is a cheap and quick way to move around the city from end to end.
 The tram network has been a part of Brussels since 1876 and has seen many evolutions over the years.
 The tram network and the subway networks are interconnected with each other.
-The highways and roads are world class and renting a car to go about the city is easy, but not as cost-effective as the subway.
+The highways and roads are world-class and renting a car to go about the city are easy, but not as cost-effective as the subway.